 We continue to focus on re-leasing vacant space, renewing upcoming lease expirations, re-financing upcoming loan maturities, and acquiring additional properties with associated long-term leases.
-Currently, we have five partially vacant buildings and two fully vacant buildings.
+Currently, we have six partially vacant buildings and two fully vacant buildings.

-Our available vacant space at March 31, 2021 represents 4.5% of our total square footage and the annual carrying costs on the vacant space, including real estate taxes and property operating expenses, are approximately \$4.0 million.
+Our available vacant space at September 30, 2021 represents 2.3% of our total square footage and the annual carrying costs on the vacant space, including real estate taxes and property operating expenses, are approximately \$2.6 million.
 We continue to actively seek new tenants for these properties.

 Our ability to make new investments is highly dependent upon our ability to procure financing.
-Our principal sources of financing generally include the issuance of equity securities, long-term mortgage loans secured by properties, borrowings under our \$100.0 million senior unsecured revolving credit facility ("Revolver"), with KeyBank National Association (serving as a revolving lender, a letter of credit issuer and an administrative agent), which matures in July 2023, our \$160.0 million term loan facility ("Term Loan A"), which matures in July 2024 and our \$65.0 million term loan facility ("Term Loan B"), with a \$15.0 million delayed draw component, which matures in February 2026.
+Our principal sources of financing generally include the issuance of equity securities, long-term mortgage loans secured by properties, borrowings under our \$100.0 million senior unsecured revolving credit facility ("Revolver"), with KeyBank National Association (serving as a revolving lender, a letter of credit issuer and an administrative agent), which matures in July 2023, our \$160.0 million term loan facility ("Term Loan A"), which matures in July 2024 and our \$65.0 million term loan facility ("Term Loan B"), which matures in February 2026.
 We refer to the Revolver, Term Loan A and Term Loan B collectively herein as the Credit Facility.
-While lenders' credit standards have tightened, we continue to look to national and regional banks, insurance companies and non-bank lenders, in addition to the collateralized mortgage backed securities market, (the "CMBS market"), to issue mortgages to finance our real estate activities.
+While lenders' credit standards have tightened, we continue to look to national and regional banks, insurance companies and non-bank lenders, in addition to the collateralized mortgage backed securities market ("CMBS"), to issue mortgages to finance our real estate activities.